tezedge/tezedge-debugger/README.md

 * `incoming : Boolean` - Filter messages by their direction
 * `types : comma separated list of types` - Filter messages by given types
 * `source_type : "local" or "remote"` - Filter messages by source of the message
+* `direction : "forward" or "backward"` - Order of messages.
+Forward is from older to newer, backward is from newer to older.
+Default id `backward`.
 ##### Example
 * `/v2/p2p` - Return last 100 P2P messages
 * `/v2/p2p?cursor=100&types=connection_message,metadata` - Return connection and metadata messages skipping first 100 messages.